 As she progressed, she became more confident in reading and writing.
 Now, she attempts to sound out new words while reading and gets less frustrated.
 Learning word families definitely helped!
 Plus, my kids like saying rhyming words in succession.

 Note: Our school refers to sight words as Word Wall Words.
 They kept sight words and other high frequency words posted on the Word Wall and used it throughout the school day.
 Visually seeing the progress as words were added was awesome.
-So, if your school uses a slightly different term, that is OK!
+So, if you or your school uses a slightly different term, that is OK!

 DIY Sight Word Family Flip Books for Kindergarten

 This post contains affiliate links.
 This means if you make a purchase we may earn a commission at no cost to you.

 Make these fun little flip books for your students and watch as their reading ability soars!
 Making one of these books is just one of several fun ways to practice sight words at home.

 If you’re looking for another fun way to encourage literacy and fine motor skills in your kindergartner, these sight word coloring pages are a great option.
 Not only will your child be reviewing important high frequency words, but they’ll also be having a blast while doing so.

 What’s great about these pages is that they help with both reading and writing skills, making it a comprehensive activity for your little one.